 Anthropological and historical evidence suggests that much of the Swan Coastal Plain was regularly burnt by the Aborigines until the middle of the nineteenth century (Hallam 1975, Abbott 2003).
-Evidence of a fire (or fuel reduction burn) was observed on the property west of the site during the site inspection.
+Evidence of a small fire adjacent to the Banksia Grove Catholic Primary School was observed and media reports have identified the likely cause was arson.